 [Update: The Globe and Mail has finally run the story about our trip.
 Wilderness guide and Globe travel writer Bruce Kirkby came along on our leg of the ride.]

-I was out of internet range for two weeks, riding through the remote Northern Rockies on horseback.
-The expedition was led by guide Wayne Sawchuk.
-Wayne grew up in Northern BC, once worked as a logger and hunting guide and is now a wilderness guide and environmentalist.
-He spearheaded the protection of this place which is now known as the Muskwa-Kechika Management Area.
+I just spent two weeks out of internet range, riding through the remote Northern Rockies on horseback.
+The expedition was led by guide Wayne Sawchuk who grew up in Northern BC, once worked as a logger and hunting guide and is now a wilderness guide and environmentalist.
+He spearheaded the protection of that region which is now known as the Muskwa-Kechika Management Area.
 It is one of the largest and most species-rich protected areas in North America, and it is also close to the ancestral Dene territory of my companion for the trip.
 Along with us were five others, most of whom work in one way or another with BC’s wild areas. including one of the founders of BC’s Breeding Bird Atlas which uses the public participation of birders for data collection.

 Many of the peaks, passes and valleys we traveled through have not been visited much, at least in recent times.
 But this area is part of a route known by anthropologists as the High Trail, one of the paths taken 10,000 years ago by groups who traveled across the Bering Sea ice bridge from Asia to North America, back when the last ice age was receding.
 People traveled south along the high ridges because they are rich in game (as we observed ourselves) and because this saved them from making constant ascents and descents.
 Today this trail is mostly hard to access unless you go in on a trip such as Wayne’s.